dsinkey/realio-frontend/README.md

 Of course, the Application should be nice to look at :)

+The task should be completed by pushing the code to a new branch and opening a Pull Request on this repo

 For questions regarding the task, feel free to reach out at ab@dialectic.ch

 # React Stuff